cameronslee/photo_floodfill/README.md

 As you can see, the background of the example image is replaced with a new color.

-However, there are multiple shades of yellow present.
-I will be looking to address this with a "flood range" or "color tolerance" setting
+However, color replacement is still not perfect as there are still some edges that "bleed" of the original color

 ## Usage
 ```